 - decrease chance of cesarean birth by 51%

 - decrease the use for pain medication by 36%

 - reduce the need for pitocin by 71%

 - reduce the need for forceps by 57%

 - help partners participate with confidence

 What If I Know I Want an Epidural?

-Many mamas who have an epidural in their birth plan still hire doulas.
-Your doula will come to your home to support you during the intensity of early labour and will guide you along to the hospital.
+Many who have an epidural in their birth plan still hire doulas.
+Your doula may come to your home to support you during the intensity of early active labour and will guide you along to the hospital.
 It's also good to keep in mind that sometimes labours progress too quickly to receive an epidural, or the anesthesiologist may be unavailable.
 In this situation your doula will help you with the intensity of labour if your epidural is delayed or unavailable.

 Can I be sure that the doula I hire will be able to attend my birth?